artidoro/kafka-messaging-server/README.md

 ## What we did not worry about (at this point!)

 ### Safety

 Currently our whole system is completely open to the world in basically all senses.
 We use no encryption for the messages being exchanged between client and server, as well as no signatures.
 Authentication is ignored at this point.
 All these weaknesses can be easily exploited by men-in-the-middle attacks as well as any other kind of attacks.
 Another possible vulnerability to be exploited is to try to overflow the queued messages for a specific client.

-### Persistency

-The information on the server is not persistent at this time.
-This means that as soon as the server dies, all the information about users, queued messages, tokens, and everything else is lost.